-This is the third in a series of 2003 ISRP reviews associated with NOAA Fisheries and the Federal Columbia River Power System Action Agencies' (Bonneville Power Administration, Corps of Engineers, and Bureau of Reclamation) Research, Monitoring, and Evaluation (RME) effort.
-At the request of the Council and BPA, the ISRP reviewed 15 proposals submitted in response to Bonneville Power Administration's March 14, 2003 Request for Studies (RFS) intended to address research, monitoring, and evaluation requirements under Reasonable and Prudent Alternative (RPA) Actions 182 and 184 of the NOAA Fisheries' 2000 Biological Opinion (BiOp) on the Operation of the Federal Columbia River Power System (FCRPS).
+This report contains the ISRP's final recommendations and comments on 15 proposals submitted in response to Bonneville Power Administration's March 14, 2003 Request for Studies (RFS) intended to address research, monitoring, and evaluation requirements under Reasonable and Prudent Alternative (RPA) Actions 182 and 184 of the NOAA Fisheries' 2000 Biological Opinion (BiOp) on the Operation of the Federal Columbia River Power System (FCRPS).
 The Request for Studies (RFS) was needed to fill research needs for the BiOp that are not actively being addressed through the Bonneville Power Administration's current implementation program.
+On April 25, 2003, the ISRP issued a presumably final review of the 15 proposals (ISRP 2003-7), but suggested that a response review be provided for a number of reasons, foremost of which were to ensure that the proposals adequately addressed the gaps identified for the BiOp and to provide the same opportunity for a response loop as was provided for proposals submitted in the Mainstem/Systemwide project selection process.
+Given the overall quality of the responses, the ISRP feels this was a useful exercise that should provide BPA and the Council more confidence in selecting proposals to meet the RPA Action items.